 ***Read more about sweeteners [here].

-****If using cocoa swap 1 tbsp of the ground almonds/PPB for 1 tbsp cocoa.
+****If you're using cocoa swap 1 tbsp of the ground almonds/PPB for 1 tbsp cocoa.

 *****You can get heart-shaped silicone ice cube trays from Amazon.